Aily

 Aily is a village in Varanasi district in the Indian state of Uttar Pradesh.
 It is about 316 km from the state capital Lucknow and 812 km from the national capital Delhi.

 Demography

 Aily has a total population of 1,693 people amongst 285 families.
-Sex ratio of Akhari is 950 and child sex ratio is 827.
-Uttar Pradesh state average for both ratios is 912 and 902 respectively.
+The sex ratio of Akhari is 950 and the child sex ratio is 827.
+Uttar Pradesh's state average for both ratios is 912 and 902 respectively.

 Transportation

 Aily can be accessed by road and by Indian Railways.
 The closest railway station to this place is Sarnath, which is 9 km away.
 Nearest operational airports are Varanasi airport, which is 23 km away and Allahabad Airports, which is even further and lies 149 km away.